 - Gray Box Testing- Gray Box testing combines black and white box testing.
 The testing is done with partial knowledge of the product’s internal structure.

 Black box technique is used when software development functionality has to be tested without having internal coding.
+Acceptance tests are black box tests.
 It works on the software’s principles, specifications and requirements while prioritizing the input and output of the software.

 Here is a detailed discussion to get a better insight into the Black Box testing technique.